syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/synchronized-chart.md

 ## Tooltip synchronization

-The tooltip can be synchronized across multiple charts using the `showTooltip` and `hideTooltip` methods.
-When we hover over a data point in one chart, we call the `showTooltip` method for the other charts to display related information in other connected charts simultaneously.
+The tooltip can be synchronized across multiple charts using the `ShowTooltip` and `HideTooltip` methods.
+When we hover over a data point in one chart, we call the `ShowTooltip` method for the other charts to display related information in other connected charts simultaneously.

-In the `showTooltip` method, specify the following parameters programmatically to enable tooltip for a particular chart:
+In the `ShowTooltip` method, specify the following parameters programmatically to enable tooltip for a particular chart:

-* `x` - Data point x-value or x-coordinate value.
+* `X` - Data point x-value or x-coordinate value.
-* `y` - Data point y-value or y-coordinate value.
+* `Y` - Data point y-value or y-coordinate value.

 {% if page.publishingplatform == "aspnet-core" %}